-Even the bathrooms got signs above the two toilets that guests would use!
+Even the bathrooms got signs above the two toilets that guests would use…

 The family room is where the pairings were announced and some guests hung out.
-My DIY moss bowl became the perfect golf green for a few balls!
+My DIY moss bowl became the perfect golf green for a few balls.

 We had a mobile hamburger grill caterer come and set up in the backyard to serve burgers, potato salad, and baked beans for dinner.

 We built this charcuterie offering with folded skewered meats, various cheeses, fruit, and some fig jam.